mwokeefe/slidemaker/src/markdown_beamer_example.md

     - Meaning you can't nicely flick between slides
 - To set the alignment to the top of the slide, simply add ```{.t}``` to the slide title

+## Third Slide
+1. This is
+1. How you
+1. Do a list!